Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Dirac Hydrodynamic Representation

-In what follows we suppose that $\theta$ is an arbitrary diagonal matrix as in eq. (\ref{Madelung transformation1}).
 Using the transformation (\ref{Madelung transformation1}) in eq. (\ref{Dirac eq}), the Dirac equation in terms of the variables $R$ and $\theta$ reads

-To get the last term, we used the property of the gamma matrices that $\gamma_\mu\gamma^\mu=4$.
+To get the last term, we used the property of the gamma matrices that $\gamma_\mu\gamma^\mu=4\mathbb{I}$, where $\mathbb{I}$ is the $4\times 4$ identity matrix.
 This property results from the anti-commutation relation of the gamma matrices.
-Eq. (\ref{hydro dirac eq_b}) can be written in spinorial components as

 Similarly, the continuity equation (\ref{conteq}) with (\ref{dirac current}) can be written with these new variables as